 Putting the formalisms next to each other, the main axes of variation are:

-- What is the intervention unit? single point, coalition, label query, synthetic set, deletion set, adjacent dataset, or poisoned set
+• What is the intervention unit? single point, coalition, weight vector, label query, synthetic set, deletion set, adjacent dataset, poisoned set, or training trajectory

-- What is being compared? prediction loss, aggregate utility, training transcript, observable release distribution, or attack success
+• What is being compared? prediction loss, aggregate utility, training transcript, observable release distribution, group-conditioned metric, fitted response surface, or attack success

-- How are comparisons combined? local derivative, leave-one-out gap, expectation over labels, average over coalitions, worst-case guarantee, or sequential policy
+• How are comparisons combined? local derivative, leave-one-out gap, expectation over labels, average over coalitions, worst-case guarantee, sequential policy, or sampled scaling curve

 That is why the umbrella remains useful.
 The shared object is not one universal objective.
 It is a comparison between training worlds, plus a choice about what sort of observer, institution, or aggregation makes that comparison matter.